Abd-007/Switch-Emulators-Guide/Links.md

 `aHR0cHM6Ly9ueGJyZXcuY29tLwoKaHR0cHM6Ly9uc3cydS54eXovCgpodHRwczovL25zd2dhbWUuY29tL2NhdGVnb3J5L3N3aXRjaC8KCmh0dHBzOi8vd3d3LnppcGVydG8uY29tL25pbnRlbmRvLXN3aXRjaC1uc3Av`

+This shouldn't need to be said, but if the downloaded file is in an .exe format, **DO NOT RUN IT**!
+You've likely accidentally downloaded a virus due to a malicious redirect or pop up.

 **Note:** This contains a few sites to download games.
 Download from wherever you like.
 There's even more sources on our [website](https://128bitbay.com/index.php) and [subreddit](https://www.reddit.com/r/NewYuzuPiracy/).

 ### Shaders